cognitedata/toolkit/README.md

 this repository.
 The templates are organized in modules that can be used individually or in combination.

+## Quick summary

+These are the steps to get started with these templates:

+1. Create a new repository based on this template.
+2. Edit `local.yaml` to specify the modules you want to deploy.
+3. Edit `config.yaml` to change any global variables you want to change.
+4. (optional) For each `cdf_*` module, edit the `config.yaml` file to change any variables you want to change.
+5. (optional) Add any modules of your own that you may want to add (don't use `cdf_*` prefix).
+6. Run `./build.py` to create a build/ directory with the configurations.
+7. Run `./deploy.py` to deploy the configurations to your CDF project.

 ## Target usage

 Any user with admin control of a CDF project may use the templates.
 However, please be aware of the